Wizarrrr/wizarr-vue-modal/docs/guide/integration-introduction.md

 Sometimes it becomes necessary to link vue-router to show a modal window.
 To do this, you need to write your own handler for router and integrate it with opening/closing a modal window.
-One in Jenesius Vue Modal already has it all, you just need to connect it.
+One in Wizarr Vue Modal already has it all, you just need to connect it.

 For example, a table of users was created, on the route **/users**.
 A modal handler